Bibliometrics & Responsible Research Evaluation: Your Researcher Profile

 Research Profiles & Identifiers

 Keeping your online research profiles accurate and up-to-date and ensuring your research is properly attributed to you is important when tracking the impact of your research.
-This includes your UCD RMS Researcher Profile, your Google Scholar profile, and your ORCID profile, Scopus ID and other identifiers.
+This includes your UCD RMS Researcher Profile, your Google Scholar profile, your ORCID profile, Scopus ID and other identifiers.

 UCD RMS Profiles